kpam92/practice/interview&practice/interview_questions/README.md

   var y = 7;    // declare var y and assign 7 to y
   //will output '5 undefined'
   ```
-  the code above displays how hoisting will hoist declaration (var y) to the top, but not initialization (y = 7)
+  the code above displays how hoisting will hoist declaration (var y) to the top, but not initialization (y = 7).
+Also keep note that function declarations are hoisted with both declaration and initialization (i.e. function foo() {console.log('hi')}).
+But function expressions only have the declaration hoisted to the top (i.e. var foo = function bar() {console.log('hi')})
 * Describe event bubbling.
 * What's the difference between an "attribute" and a "property"?
 * Why is extending built-in JavaScript objects not a good idea?